How to sell a service with uncertain outcomes: Supplemental proofs

-We prove \cref{value-efficient}.
-The key idea to enumerate over all possible functions $u:[T]\to \bc{0}\cup [T]$, of which there are $(T+1)^T$, a constant because we assume the number of types $T$ is a constant.
-Fixing the function $u$, we claim that the service provider's optimization problem can be solved by linear programming.
-Indeed, fixing $u$ the profit is linear in the upfront prices $\bp{w^t}_{t\in [T]}$ and furthermore the $\argmax$ constraints added by fixing $u$ are precisely the IC and IR constraints:
+\begin{proof}[Proof of \cref{value-efficient}.]
+The key idea to enumerate over all possible functions $u_\mathbf{w}(s, \cdot) :[T]\to \bc{0}\cup [T]$, of which there are $(T+1)^T$, a constant because we assume the number of types $T$ is a constant.
+Fixing the function $u_\mathbf{w}(s, \cdot) = u$, we claim that the service provider's optimization problem can be solved by linear programming.
+Indeed, fixing $u$ the profit is linear in the upfront prices $\bp{w^t}_{t\in [T]}$ and furthermore the $\argmax$ constraints added by fixing $u$ are precisely constraints analogous to the IC and IR constraints:

-Note that the IC and IR constraints are linear in the upfront prices.
-We conclude that $\pi_{\tt{indirect}}(s)$ can be computed by solving $(T+1)^T$ linear programs, one for each assignment mapping $u$ from types to contracts, and taking the maximum objective value over all feasible linear programs.
+Note that these constraints are linear in the upfront prices.
+We conclude that $\Pi_{\tt{indirect}}(s)$ can be computed by solving $(T+1)^T$ linear programs, one for each assignment mapping $u$ from types to contracts, and taking the maximum objective value over all feasible linear programs. \end{proof}